Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding

 The remainder of the article is organized as follows: We begin with a review of related work in Sec.~\ref{sec:related-work}.
 A brief description of the folding problem is presented in Sec.~\ref{sec:problem_statement}.
 The formulation of a reduced-order physics-based model is discussed in Sec.~\ref{sec:physics-based-model}, where we formulate the folding problem using scaling analysis.
 In Sec.~\ref{sec:deep_learning_and_optimization}, we formulate our learning framework as well as algorithms for optimal path planning.
-Next, in Sec. \ref{sec:robotic_system}, we introduce our robotic system as well as formulate our closed-loop visual feedback pipeline.
+Next, in Sec.~\ref{sec:robotic_system}, we introduce our robotic system and formulate our closed-loop visual feedback pipeline.
 Experimental results for a robot case study and analysis of the results are given in Sec.~\ref{sec:experiments_and_analysis}.
-Finally, we provide concluding remarks and discuss the potential of future research avenues in Sec.~\ref{sec::conclusion}.
+Subsequently, Sec.~\ref{sec:additional_discussion} provides additional discussion regarding performing multiple folds and the importance of single-manipulator folding.
+Finally, we make concluding remarks and discuss the potential of future research avenues in Sec.~\ref{sec::conclusion}.